Fixed Income

 Credit and Spreads

-May new issue supply amounted to $41 billion ($38 billion tax-exempt and $3 billion taxable).
-This was 3% lower than last year’s volumes but similar to last month’s.
-YTD, new issue volumes are up 10% versus last year.
-The increase in supply has been driven by issuance for new projects.
+July new issue supply amounted to $53 billion ($51 billion tax-exempt and $2 billion taxable).
+This was 30% higher than last year’s volumes and in-line with last month.
+YTD, new issue volumes are up 18% versus last year.
+The increase in supply has been driven by issuance for new projects and skewed to the long end of the yield curve.

-Weekly new issuance volumes in May ranged from $10 billion to $15 billion as even the holiday-shortened week saw robust volumes.
-As May was coming to an end, the market was bracing for the first week of June to have one of the largest new issue volume weeks on record.
+Weekly new issuance volumes in July ranged from $4 billion to $15 billion.
+All weeks showed robust issuance, except the short holiday week.
+As July was coming to an end, the market was bracing for the first week of August to have one of the largest new issue weekly volumes in its history.

-As has been the pattern for most of the year, long-term and high yield funds garnered the majority of the inflows.
-YTD inflows have totaled $5.9 billion, with most of those inflows having gone into ETFs.
+July saw fund outflows from long-term and high yield munis, with inflows into investment grade and intermediate duration munis.
+YTD fund inflows have totaled $21 billion, with most of those inflows having gone into ETFs.

 Author(s)